 Most health insurance plans do not cover In Vitro Fertilization (IVF)

-Get finance: Some IVF providers offer financing.
+Get finance: Some IVF providers offer to finance.

 Take an IVF vacation: Go abroad for medical treatment where it is cheap